viltju/vil-website-b/content/authors/lianyu-hu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Doctor Students
 ---

-He received the B.S. degree in computer science and technology from the College of Intelligence and Computing, Tianjin University, China, in 2019, where he is currently pursuing the M.S. degree.
-His research interests include computer vision and image processing.
+He received the M.S. degree in computer science and technology from Dalian University of Technology, China, in 2021.
+He is currently pursuing the PhD degree.
+His research interests mainly include video understanding.